 When the Pharisees heard that Jesus had silenced the Sadducees, they gathered together, and one of them, a lawyer, asked him a question to test him.
 'Teacher, which commandment in the law is the greatest?'
 He said to him, ' "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind."
 This is the greatest and first commandment.
 And a second is like it: "You shall love your neighbour as yourself."
 On these two commandments hang all the law and the prophets.'
-GospelerThe Gospel of the Lord.AllPraise be to thee, O Christ.
-THE SERMON: The Reverend Doyt L. Conn, Jr.
+Gospeler The Gospel of the Lord.